 Depression is becoming epidemic, particularly in the affluent Western world.
 It is afflicting young and old, rich and poor, educated and uneducated alike.
-To counter it special anti-depressant drugs are being prescribed in ever increasing record amounts, with new varieties regularly introduced into the market.
-Yet the problem continues to increase and these new drugs have many side effects.
+To counter it special anti-depressant drugs are being prescribed in ever increasing amounts, with new varieties regularly introduced into the market.
+Yet the problem of depression continues to increase.

-This problem naturally leads us to the fundamental question: What is the cause of depression and how can we effectively treat it?
+The question arises: What is the cause of depression and how can we effectively treat it?
 There are many explanations, some very informative or insightful.
-However, I would like to look beyond any complicated theories or chemical analysis.
-To put it very simply, the cause of depression is stimulation.
+However, let us look beyond complicated theories or chemical analysis.
+To put it simply, the cause of depression is stimulation.
 The more we depend upon external stimulation, the more depressed we will likely become over time.
 There are several reasons for this.

 Second, over time we are likely to become bored or depressed with any type of stimulation as repetition causes it to lose its novelty.
 The threshold for any stimulation to affect us goes higher as we regularly experience it.
 That is why we need ever new forms of stimulation.

 The Modern Era of Media Stimulation and Drug-based Medicine

 In the high tech world we are subject to more stimulation and entertainment than iny previous era.
 Many people are wired up the entire day with music, videos, social media, or the Internet – shutting themselves off from the rest of life and other people.
 We don’t know how to be alone, be silent, be in nature, or even have a direct relationship with anyone.